An internship can boost your confidence, build your resume, and bring focus to your academic study.

 Why DO an internship?

-An internship is NOT a requirement of the COMM major plan of study, but is highly recommended.
+An internship is NOT a requirement of the COMM major plan of study, but is highly recommended. [ Update: Beginning the 2021-22 catalog year, an internship will be ONE of the options to meet the Immersion Course requirement of the Major.
+Please see the new Major plan of study.]
 Among other advantages, internships provide (a) practical working experience; (b) skills in writing and in operating communication technologies and current software packages; and, (c) networking opportunities.
 An internship can help students boost self-confidence, achieve greater focus to their academic study, and help them build a resume.
 Internships can also provide insight into career decision-making—often helping to confirm or rule out certain career paths.
 During your time at UConn, COMM 4981 and UConn’s Center For Career Development can help begin your career preparation early as well as help you develop your Career Capital—the skills and experience that will make you attractive to employers.

 How do I CHOOSE an internship?

 Think about what kind of job you want when you finish school.
 What internship setting can give you the necessary skills?
 (Often small organizations will let you do more.)
 Where will you learn more about the industry?
 What organization will give you tangible “products” (videos, press releases, advert copies, etc.) that you can use in a “portfolio” when you job hunt?
 Where can you make contacts that will help you get a job after graduation?
 (If you want to work in a specific organization, make those contacts now.)
 Is it possible that the internship can turn into a job later?
 What will be impressive on your resume?

 If you are unsure of what you want to do, pick a career track to “test” and do an internship at that type of organization.
 Finding out that you DON’T want to go into an area of communication is as informative as finding out that you love it; it is easier to switch career tracks now than later.
 Remember, you can do a second internship later for a new experience.